Mixed Company of Yale

 Mixed Company of Yale is an all-gender undergraduate a cappella group from Yale University.
 Founded in 1981, Mixed Company was originally formed as a group specializing in both sketch comedy and a cappella.
-Today, the group focuses primarily on signing, though the group often integrates skits and other comedy into performances.
+Today, the group focuses primarily on singing, though the group often integrates skits and other comedy into performances.
 The group has toured on five continents and regularly performs for world leaders visiting Yale's campus.
 Mixed Company has released 18 studio albums, and their most recent recording, Third Degree, was released in summer 2021.

 History

 In the fall of 1981, a small group of Yale undergraduates found themselves unable to decide between sketch comedy and a cappella, so they decided to form a new group that incorporated elements of both, thus forming the original tap class of Mixed Company.
 Since then, the group has recorded 17 studio albums and has toured around the country and the world.